Stewardship of Play

 If you watch this with other people, do these three parts apply here?

-The same 500 or so people I mentioned above agreed at this point that their proposed, socially-constructed description of the concept of play-as-viewed-from-the-outside indeed has the sequence, becomes energized by the social world, and is subject to dark forces, such as the girl leaving unengaged, having possession of tennis balls. and walking through the center of other’s play.
-That agreement alters our shared reality.
-This group, the current group who has done this construction together, has a shared, socially-constructed agreement about the definition of play that has been validated, a bit, by seeing unfold and discussing it.
-Now we move it to the next level: we address the conditions in the environment that help or hinder the spark and sustainability of play.
+The same 500 or so people agreed that their proposed, socially-constructed description of the concept of play-as-viewed-from-the-outside indeed has the sequence, became energized by the social world, and was subject to dark forces, such as the girl leaving unengaged, having possession of tennis balls. and walking through the center of other’s play.
+That agreement becomes a reality to them.
+It has form and affects what those people will do in the future.
+That is real to them.

 Metaphor of the Gardener